ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 Modify_Apache_Logging.txt contains the steps to modify the Apache logging to show the X-Forwarded-For Header.

+Malicious_URLs.txt contains some sample malformed URLs that you can try to test your WAF security policies.

 ## Chapter 6:

 We use an S3 bucket policy to restrict access based on the source IPv6 address.